 Following this, we begin the claims procedure.
 We will keep you updated and continue to support you all the way through until you receive your payout.
 The sooner you seek professional advice if you plan to make a claim, the better.
 To find out more about how much compensation for rape victims might be paid, please get in touch.

 Accident claims are highly experienced in the field of rape compensation claims.
-We have a specialised team who understands the trauma that you are feeling and are there to offer you the support that you need in pursuing rape victim compensation.
+We have a specialised team that understands the trauma that you are feeling and are there to offer you the support that you need in pursuing rape victim compensation.
 We know that you want the process to be as quick and easy as possible.

 We guarantee that we will respect your need for privacy and will safeguard your information.
 We will offer you confidentiality.
 We offer both male and female experts, and you’re free to choose who you speak to.
 Although all of our team are highly professional we know that you may have a preference.
 We offer ‘No Win No Fee’ assistance too.